 Don’t forget to get the cheatsheet.
 It will save you time and you’ll have a better chance of harvesting veggies that work for central Florida and any other “gulf zone”.

-Free cheatsheet with links to buy seeds online with subscription.
-Subscription has the secret code to the library.
+Free cheatsheet for the best varieties and where to buy seeds online.
+Your subscription has the secret code to the library full of free workbooks.

 May your garden grow and your hands get dirty!
 You’ll be healthier for it!